It’s not the first time I sit back at night and go over past moments that left me inspired and willed me forward to do more, much more.

 The MS Society’s mission is “To enable and empower people affected by Multiple Sclerosis to live the life of their choice to their fullest potential.”
 Their objectives also tell this, “MS Ireland has a vision of Irish society where all people affected MS live positive and active lives in the community.”

 And this is exactly what they do.
 Never have I known a society employing people with such soft, quiet strength.
 Am I biased because of my own illness?
-I could be, but I would speak similarly if MS would reside in someone else’s brain instead of mine.
+I could be, but I would speak similarly if MS would live in someone else’s brain instead of mine.

 For example, after being diagnosed in April 2005 I needed a break from the house and all that was in it, so I stayed in the Centre for a week.
 The fact that it was the only therapy and respite centre for MS and that they provided physiotherapy, massage, day trips etc. was all the knowledge I needed to convince me.
 It was – literally – just what the doctor ordered.

 Never will I forget Vincent, an elderly gentleman of about 80 whom I shared the dinner table with.
 He would not let me help him at all, and sitting in his wheelchair, he sang and he danced, he laughed and he asked me to call him once we were back in our own home.
 I still think of him, and perhaps always will.
-Sadly it was my only stay in the Care Centre, and I did not meet Vincent again.
+Sadly, it was my only stay in the Care Centre, and I did not meet Vincent again.

 I’m looking forward to my next visit.
-It’s been quite a stressful year so far, and I need some time to unclutter those grey cells residing on the top level of my physical being.
-Not having to illuminate why I do or don’t do certain things while talking with others with MS will be an added bonus, as it can get boring having to explain over and over why I cannot continue to be the maid of the house.
+It’s been quite a stressful year so far, and I need time to unclutter those grey cells residing on the top level of my physical being.
+Not having to illuminate why I do or don’t do certain things while talking with others with MS will be a bonus, as it can get boring having to explain over and over why I cannot continue to be the maid of the house.

 Aside from the Care Centre, World MS Day in May, the society’s National Meeting Day and National Awards in September, MS Ireland is also involved in creating social, cultural and information meetings all over Ireland.
 A team of about 120 employees and countless volunteers around the country ensures that no one with MS should feel cut off from society.

 My own involvement has gone from being a spokesperson in newspapers to being a panel member on their National Meeting events.
-Being their blogger, attending conferences and lending my brain and voice just lets me know that regardless of nationality or level of disability, MS Ireland welcomes all, and year after year, they try to be the best they can be by helping others.
+Being their blogger, attending conferences and lending my brain and voice just lets me know regardless of nationality or level of disability, MS Ireland welcomes all, and year after year, they try to be the best they can be by helping others.

 It’s a perfect symbiotic relationship, I give them what they gave me: my time, a choice and support.
 My voice speaks for those who for some reason or another, cannot ask for help.
 MS Ireland mapped out positivity and guidance, real social commitment and reasons not to despair when you have MS.